nickmvincent/cmpt419_fall2025/talk/talk-as-marp.md

 ---

-Note: this is classical call for this exact kind of seminar: we really need people chatting across departments, our CS grad students to get course credit for going to take an STS course...
+(In the spirt of this seminar, it seems we really need people chatting across departments, our CS grad students to get course credit for going to take an STS course...)

 ---